masastack/MASA.Utils/src/Development/Masa.Utils.Development.Dapr.AspNetCore/README.md

 ```

 Advantages: After the configuration is changed, the dapr process is restarted and updated, and the project does not need to be restarted

-### rule

-dapr AppId naming rules default:

-AppId + "-" + AppIdSuffix

-AppId default: Appid.Replace(".","-")

-AppIdSuffix default: network card address

-When AppIdSuffix is empty, the appid of dapr is equal to AppId